matthewmiled/python_app_to_k8s_automated/README.md

 2. Make desired changes to application
 3. Push to new remote branch (`git push -u origin <local-branch-name>`).
 A new PR can be opened.
 4. The `test.yml` workflow will then execute via GitHub actions (the trigger is a push to any branch apart from `main`).
 It will install python, install the dependencies and run `pytest` via a virtual Ubuntu machine.
 5. If the tests pass, the PR can be approved and merged.
-A second worflow (`build.yml`) will trigger when it detects a merged PR.
+A second workflow (`build.yml`) will trigger when it detects a merged PR.
 This workflow builds the docker image, pushes to AWS ECR, deploys to the AWS EKS Kube Cluster and sets up a cronjob.
 Ensure that the cluster is already set up by following the steps in  the `python_app_to_k8s` project.

 # User Configuration